Sunday, March 10, 2013

 Namely items.
 One of the first things that looked interesting about this game was a large inventory of interesting looking gear you could acquire.
 I’ll get into the how in a second.

 The problem is none of it is all that useful with very few exceptions.
 I will tell you this right now – get the bracelet ASAP.
 Get several.
 Before the game ends get the pogo stick.
 Everything else is basically useless crap.
 The motorcycle has a level you can use it on effectively but it’s not very fun and the level is actually more interesting without it.
 The helicopter is an even worse offender as it’s downright annoying to control.
-It requires constantly tapping C in very rapid succession which would be less of a problem if not pressing it resulted in a slow and steady descend rather than dropping like a rock in water.
+It requires constantly tapping C in very rapid succession which would be less of a problem if not pressing it resulted in a slow and steady descent rather than dropping like a rock in water.
 There is also a cape that makes you temporarily invincible but the cost of it doesn’t make it very useful in most instances.
 There is a cane to make you levitate which may be helpful at some points but not really necessary, and the necklace…Just…Give me a minute I’m working up to that little gem.

 Each item represents a broken fragment of my shattered life.